 - To make sure that we're rewarding good creators, we review your channel before you're accepted into the YouTube Partner Programme.
 We also constantly review channels to make sure that you're meeting all of our policies and guidelines.

 - Channels do not need to be monetising on YouTube to be eligible for the YouTube Shorts Fund.
 Creators in the YouTube Partner Programme and channels that are part of a Multi-Channel Network (MCN) are still eligible.

 - You may be liable to pay taxes on your earnings from YouTube; find out more below.

 Ways to make money in the YouTube Partner Programme

 You can make money on YouTube through the following features:

 Each feature has its own set of eligibility requirements on top of subscriber and view count requirements.
 If our reviewers believe that your channel or video is not eligible, specific features may not be available.
 These extra thresholds exist for two main reasons.
 The most important one is that we have to meet legal requirements in every area where the feature is available.
 Then, because we want to reward good creators, we need to make sure that we have enough context on your channel.
-Generally, this context means that we need more content to look at.
+Generally, this context means that we need more content to review.

 Keep in mind that we constantly review channels to make sure that your content is in line with our policies.

 Once you've been accepted into the YouTube Partner Programme, you may get access to these monetisation features:

 The YouTube Shorts Fund is a $100M fund to reward creators for their dedication to making creative, original Shorts that delight the YouTube community.
 We'll reach out to thousands of creators each month to tell them that they qualify for a Shorts bonus from the fund.